stackbit-projects/groovy-squid-55ce3/src/pages/index.md

         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >-
-          We analyze millions of data points from dozens of sources in realtime, surfacing only the best trending topics in analytics and machine learning.
+          By analyzing millions of data points from dozens of sources in realtime, you get the oinly best trending topics in analytics and machine learning.
         actions:
           - label: Learn More
             url: /features